Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Introduction

 \section{Introduction}

-Multi-objective optimization refers to an optimization scenario that there are more than one objective to be considered at the same time, which often appears in real-world applications.
+Multi-objective optimization refers to an optimization scenario that there is more than one objective to be considered at the same time.
+Such scenarios are very common in real-world applications.
+For example, in neural architecture search~\cite{lu2019nsga}, researchers and practitioners may try to find an architecture with higher accuracy and lower complexity; in industrial manufacturing~\cite{pahl1996engineering}, production managers would like to devise a product with higher quality and lower cost; in financial investment~\cite{markowitz1952portfolio}, investment managers are keen to build a portfolio with higher return and lower risk.
 Since the objectives of a multi-objective optimization problem (MOP) are usually conflicting, there does not exist a single optimal solution, but instead a set of solutions which represent different trade-offs between these objectives, called Pareto optimal solutions.
-The images of all Pareto optimal solutions of an MOP in the objective space are called the Pareto front.
-In multi-objective optimization, the goal of an optimizer is to find a good approximation of the Pareto front.
+The images of all Pareto optimal solutions of a MOP in the objective space are called the Pareto front.
+In multi-objective optimization, the goal of an optimizer is to find the Pareto front or a good approximation of the Pareto front.

-Evolutionary algorithms (EAs)~\cite{back:96,eiben2015introduction} are a large class of randomized heuristic optimization algorithms, inspired by natural evolution.
-They maintain a set of solutions, i.e., a population, and iteratively improve it by generating new solutions and selecting better ones.
-Due to the population-based nature, EAs are well-suited to solving MOPs, and have been widely used in various real-world scenarios~\cite{coello2004applications,Deb2011,qian19el}.
+Evolutionary algorithms (EAs)~\cite{back:96,eiben2015introduction} are a large class of randomized heuristic optimization algorithms inspired by natural evolution.
+They maintain a set of solutions, i.e., a population, and iteratively improve it by generating new solutions and replacing inferior ones.
+Due to the population-based nature, EAs are well-suited to solving MOPs, and have been widely used in various real-world scenarios \cite{deb2001book,qian19el,coello2007evolutionary,zhou2011survey} including machine learning~\cite{wu2023bi,liang2024evolutionary}, aerodynamic design~\cite{obayashi1998transonic}, vaccine design~\cite{liu2024peptide}, migrant resettlement~\cite{liu2024migrant}, finance~\cite{yang2024reducing}, etc. In fact, there have been many well-known, widely used multi-objective EAs (MOEAs), such as non-dominated sorting genetic algorithm II (NSGA-II)~\cite{deb-tec02-nsgaii} and III (NSGA-III)~\cite{deb2014nsgaiii}, $\mathcal{S}$ metric selection evolutionary multi-objective optimization algorithm (SMS-EMOA)~\cite{beume2007sms}, strength Pareto evolutionary algorithm 2 (SPEA2)~\cite{zitzler2001spea2}, and multi-objective evolutionary algorithm based on decomposition (MOEA/D)~\cite{zhang2007moea}.